raspberrypilearning/c3-wolfram-face-swap/en/step_1.md

 ## Introduction

-In this project, you will create a mini-application which swaps the faces in photos with two people.
+In this project, you will create a mini application that swaps the faces in photos with two people.

 ### What you will make